diegma/graph-2-text/README.md

 in data/webnlg/ keeping the three folders for the different partitions.

 There is a preparation step for extracting the node and the edges from the graphs.
-Instruction for this are in the *WebNLG Scripts* section point 1, at the bottom of the readme.
+Instruction for this are in the *WebNLG Scripts* section point 1 below.

 The preprocessing training and generation steps are the same for the Surface Realization Task (SR11) data.
 The SR11 data can be downloaded from [here](https://sites.google.com/site/genchalrepository/surface-realisation/sr11).
-Data preparation scripts are on the *SR11 Scripts* section.
+Data preparation scripts are on the *SR11 Scripts* section below.

 ### Preprocess

-Using the files obtained in the preparation step, we first generate of data and dictionary for OpenNmt.
+Using the files obtained in the preparation step, we first generate data and dictionary for OpenNmt.

 To preprocess the raw files run: